 * Be professional.
 Make your submission business-like and to the point.

 * Study the agency website thoroughly.
 Get a feel for the type of work they like and the authors they represent.

 * Links to submissions requirement pages are included on this list.
 Make sure you following the guidelines for submitting to the letter or risk the wrath of the reader!
-Missing something simple like an SAE (always include a stamped addressed envelope with submissions) could cost you a response.
+Missing something simple like an SAE (stamped addressed envelope) could cost you a response.
 Some agents don’t take email submissions while others are paperless and will recycle any hard copy manuscripts they receive.